SIR Epidemics With State-Dependent Costs and ICU Constraints: A Hamilton-Jacobi Verification Argument and Dual LP Algorithms: Optimality of greedy policies

 \subsection{The Hamilton-Jacobi equation}

 Before proceeding, let us explain the standing assumptions. \begin{assumption} Throughout the rest of the paper, unless otherwise stated, the following assumptions hold true: \begin{itemize} \item[i.] the cost $l_1$ is non-negative and lower-semicontinuous; \item[ii.] for every $\pr{s,i}\in\mathbb{R}^2$, the map $\pp{0,\overline a}\ni a\mapsto l_1(s,i,a)$ is non-decreasing; \item[iii.] the set $\set{l_1(s,i,a):\ a\in\pp{0,\overline a}}$ is convex, for every $\pr{s,i}\in\mathbb{R}^2$. \end{itemize} \end{assumption} \begin{remark} 1.
-The reader is invited to note that the second formulation in \eqref{Cost0} is independent of $\tau_{green}$.\\ 2.
+The reader is invited to note that the second formulation in \eqref{Cost0} is independent of $\tau_{green}$.\\ {2.
+Please note that the main case of interest is the one in which $l_1$ is control-affine for which Assumption \ref{Ass} iii. is trivially satisfied.}\\ 3.
 Sometimes it is convenient to assume that Then, owing to $a=0$ being optimal as soon as it is admissible (due to Assumption \ref{Ass} ii.), in such framework, minimizing $J$ is equivalent to minimizing The function $\tilde J$ is to be regarded as an infinite horizon discounted value function with discount parameter $q=0$.
 The arguments developed hereafter equally apply to $q\geq 0$. \end{remark}

 Heuristically speaking, the control Problem \ref{CtrlProb0}\footnote{seen as an infinite horizon $0$-discounted control problem} is connected with the Hamilton-Jacobi equation

 i.e., provided that $l_1$ is lower-semicontinuous (l.s.c.)\ and bounded from below, $\mathcal{Y}\ni\pr{s,i}\mapsto V(s,i):=\inf_{a\in\mathcal{A}d}J(s,i,a)$ is the smallest l.s.c.\ viscosity super-solution of \eqref{HJ} (with various meanings).
 For semicontinuity results and connections with the Hamilton-Jacobi equation, the reader is referred to \cite{GS2011}, \cite{FrankowskaPlaskacz2000} (see also \cite{BFZ2011}).
 For the continuity of $V$, we refer the reader to \cite[Remark 5.7 assertion 5]{AFG2021+}.
 For the connection with \cite{FrankowskaPlaskacz2000} and the inward pointing condition from \cite{Soner86_1}, we provide some elements in the Appendix \ref{App1}.